10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Fencing, Gates, and Anti-Climb Barriers

 Physically limit access to material areas and entry points.
 Eight-foot chain-link fencing with barbed wire creates the first barrier.
 Locked gates at all vehicular entry points prevent drive-through theft.
-Anti-climb barriers or extended fencing around high-value storage areas add additional layers.
+Anti-climb barriers around high-value storage areas add additional layers.

 Physical barriers buy time.
-They don't stop determined thieves, but they slow them down enough that monitoring systems can detect and respond before theft completes.
+They don't stop determined thieves, but they slow them down enough that ValleyGuard can detect and respond before theft completes.
+The combination of physical delay and live monitoring response is what breaks the theft window.

 Controlled Entry and Exit Points